 Apple has the brand, money, and distribution to quickly make a streaming service successful, even in a crowded market.
-But, to succeed in digital service, content is the king, and when Apple TV+ launched, it had no back catalogue, instead of relying entirely on its original programming.
+But, to succeed in digital transformation in the branding world, content is the king, and when Apple TV+ launched, it had no back catalog, instead of relying entirely on its original programming.

 With Netflix already looking for nothing less than total global domination, Apple needs to focus more on its content.
-And content is the only thing which is holding back Apple TV+.
+And content is the only thing that is holding back Apple TV+.

 It is as simple as this, 5-6 new shows on Apple TV+ can’t compete with Netflix or Disney.
 The quality and quantity of content they have is definitely not an easy target to get.
 In 2019, Netflix released more original movies and shows than the entire TV industry in 2005.
 Disney has an archive of cultural treasure going back almost a century and a seemingly inexhaustible lode of Star Wars lust, and these shows are legendary.

 Apple TV+ is a subscription streaming service to watch the company's original series and movies exclusively.
-This long-promised and well-funded streaming service is designed to make good on the Jobs vision of decluttering the TV-watching experience.
+This long-promised and well-funded streaming service is designed to make good on Jobs vision of decluttering the TV-watching experience.
+Read more.

 Apple has also signed former HBO CEO Richard Plepler and his production company to a partnership to make TV series, films, and documentaries exclusively for Apple TV+.